‘The Vampire Diaries’ Series Finale Spoilers: Did Nina Dobrev Just Confirm Return?

 The rumors have been flying for a while now that Nina Dobrev would return for the big Vampire Diaries series finale.
 The Hollywood Gossip shared the details that Nina might be coming back once again, but it sounds like it is only for one episode.
 The big finale will air on March 10 and it turns out that Nina Dobrev will be there for it.
 She will be reprising her role of Elena Gilbert.

 Nina Dobrev left the show after Season 6 and fans have wanted her to come back ever since.
 They didn’t actually kill off Nina’s character, though.
 On The Vampire Diaries, nobody is ever really dead and Nina’s character Elena Gilbert was the same way.
 She was placed under a deep sleep and Elena will be there until her best friend Bonnie, who is a witch, passes away.
-This is a pretty long time, and so far there is no word about if Nina Dobrev’s character will wake up because of this or because they find a way to break the spell.
+This is a pretty long time, and so far there is no word on if Nina Dobrev’s character will wake up because of this or because they find a way to break the spell.

 It's happening the Delena endgame is coming! #tvdforever